Krabby24/phishing-arena/README.md

 To reproduce the analysis, run the tournament with the provided configuration and apply `analysis/metrics.py` to the output JSON.

 ---

+## Research Scope & Safety

+This project is intended solely for controlled cybersecurity research.

+All target profiles are synthetic, and the benchmark does not interact with real users, organisations, mail systems, or phishing campaigns.
+Generated emails are evaluated only inside the experimental environment.

+The goal is to study LLM behaviour in adversarial email-security scenarios and improve understanding of AI-assisted attack and defence dynamics.

+---
+## Limitations

+- The Target role is simulated by an LLM and does not represent measured human behaviour.
+- Results are based on an Italian-language synthetic corpus.
+- Commercial LLM APIs are stochastic and may change over time.
+- The experiment uses a limited number of repetitions per role configuration.
+- Reported results should therefore be interpreted as comparative benchmark outcomes rather than estimates of real-world phishing success rates.
+---

 ## Project Status